St George's College brings together a rare and exhilarating blend of academic excellence, social engagement, sporting prowess and cultural enrichment.

 We offer a comprehensive cultural programme which provides pupils the opportunity to develop skills needed in a changing world, and to learn the value of doing everything for the Greater Glory of God.

 We have a variety of activities that take place during the term.
 We are keen to keep you informed on up and coming events you maybe interested in.

-Head Of Department: Mr Vincent Haddad
+Head Of Department: Mr R Fernandes

-The RE department, in conjunction with others, encourages the seniors to become ‘Men For and With Others’.
+The Department, in conjunction with others, encourages the students to become Men and Women For and With Others.
 Much success is achieved through the positive contribution of many seniors.
 The department’s aim is to form leaders of competence, conscience and compassionate commitment in imitation of Jesus Christ our Saviour.